-The engagement process is led and carried out by the Investment Manager.
-Its extent will be determined by the size of the exposure within the portfolio and the materiality of the identified risk.
-The Investment Manager will draw from its own experience in assessing materiality risks as well as both the company's own materiality assessment and independent assessments on a sector basis, such as the SASB Materiality Map.
+The engagement process is led and carried out by the Investment Manager, consistent with the Redwheel Stewardship Policy.
+The specifics of each process will be determined by the size of the exposure within the portfolio and the materiality of the identified risk, amongst other factors.
+The Investment Manager will draw from its own experience in assessing materiality risks as well as both the Company's own materiality assessment and independent assessments on a sector basis, such as the Materiality Map developed originally by the Sustainability Accounting Standards Board.

 The method of engagement will depend on the engagement objectives.
-For example, where the Investment Manager holds a position in an investee company and is materially at odds with that company's strategic direction or specific actions, it will usually set out its concerns in a letter to the company and follow up with a meeting.
+For example, where the Investment Manager holds a position in an investee company and is materially at odds with the Company's strategic direction or specific actions, it will usually set out its concerns in a letter to the Company and follow up with a meeting.
 In some instances, the Investment Manager will go further and set out a detailed analysis of the business or sector, with proposed alterations to strategy, and discuss this analysis with management.